avramandrei/OpenNIG/README.md

 ### Training

 To train a model you need to create a `YAML` configuration file.
 [Here](https://github.com/avramandrei/OpenNGen/blob/master/examples/yaml_config/config_docs.yml) you can find an exhaustive list of all the configuration parameters.
-One you have created the `YAML` configuration file, run `train.py`.
+Now run `train.py` with the created configuration file as parameter.

 ```
 python3 train.py <path_to_yaml_config_file>